devgit072/Simple-SpringBoot/README.md

 Here I'm creating Book service rest api.
 I have created CRUD rest api using SpringBoot.
 The main packages as layers are Controller, Dao, Entity and Service.
 You can go inside and get overview.

+For creating Swagger2 UI in spring-boot, refer in config package.